inverno-io/inverno-mods/doc/reference-guide.md

 {"isbn":"978-0132143011","title":"Distributed Systems: Concepts and Design","author":"George Coulouris, Jean Dollimore, Tim Kindberg, Gordon Blair","pages":1080}
 ```

-> If you have carefully followed the *web* module documentation, you should have noticed that we have previously created a Web router configurer bean in the *app_web* module which is indeed conflicting with the generated Web router configurer resulting in the following self-explanatory compilation error:
+> If you carefully followed the *web* module documentation, you should have noticed that we have previously created a Web router configurer bean in the *app_web* module which is conflicting with the generated Web router configurer resulting in the following self-explanatory compilation error:
 >
 > ```plaintext
 > [ERROR] /home/jkuhn/Devel/git/frmk/io.inverno.example.app_web/src/main/java/module-info.java:[4,1] Multiple beans matching socket io.inverno.mod.web:webRouterConfigurer were found